martymcmodding/guides.martysmods.com/docs/reshade/installing/05manualaddoninstall.md

 Once you've downloaded the add-on, extract the contents directly into your game’s root directory (the same location as your game's main executable file).

 :::important
-Keep in mind that it's important not to create a separate folder for the add-on files.
-The add-on files need to be in the root directory themselves, alongside your game’s main executable.
+Do not create a separate folder for add-ons.
+Add-ons need to be in the root directory alongside your game’s main executable.
 :::

 If you need help finding the root directory, use our [guide on identifying your game's executable](/additionalguides/03findgameexecutable).